USCiLab/cereal/_includes/archive_specialization.markdown

 ### TLDR Version

-You can specialize your own types or types that cereal supports by default to exhibit specific behaviors with specific archives.
-This is typically done by replacing the generic templated archive parameter (`template <class Archive>`) with the specific archive you wish to specialize for.
+You can specialize your own types or types that cereal comes with support for to exhibit specific behaviors with specific archives.
+This is typically done by replacing at least one generic templated parameter with the type you wish to specialize for.
 Specializations will be given precedence over any templated serialization function.

-If you want to specialize for several types of archives, you will need to use templates and type traits to restrict template instantiation.  cereal provides several facilities to help with this, such as:
+If you want to specialize for several types of archives, you will need to use templates and type traits to restrict template instantiation.  cereal provides several traits to help with this, defined in `<cereal/details/traits.hpp>`.
-`cereal::traits::is_same_archive`, `cereal::traits::EnableIf`, and `cereal::traits::DisableIf`.

 ---